0vergrown/Origins-Quirks/README.md

 ## Acknowledgments
 - Special thanks to the *My Hero Academia* community for inspiration.
-- Thanks to the [Origins Mod](https://github.com/apace100/origins-fabric) creators for providing a fantastic platform to build on.
+- Thanks to the [Origins Mod](https://github.com/apace100/origins-fabric) creators for providing a fantastic mod to build on.